vitorcodesalittle/plow/README.md

 # Plow

-Plow as a python package for building and running DAG workflows, described by yaml files and powered by your own python functions.
+Plow is a python package for building and running DAG workflows, described by yaml files and powered by your own python functions.

 ## Examples